Lennix/HappyAuction/readme.txt

     - Write Process Memory: Yes it's safe because only text/data memory is altered, not instruction memory.
 It's used only to set the filter combobox values and clear item tooltip state.
-- The following is recommended as additional security:
+- The following is recommended to reduce chance of ban:
     - Include additional delays with haSleep() and haSetGlobalDelay()
     - If you do not use delays don't run scripts too long
-- There is no guarantee HappyAuction is 100% safe from detection.
+- Note that no matter which AH bot you use you WILL get banned IF you spam the AH 24/7.
+No bot, including HappyAuction, is 100% safe even if they're completely invisible to Diablo 3 client side.
 Use at your own risk.

-SCRIPTING
+SCRIPTING NOTES
 ------------------------------------------------------------------------------
 - If you are new to LUA visit: http://www.lua.org/manual/5.2/ .
 There really isnt much to learn to operate this bot besides loops if statements and